-Equine Gastric Ulcer Syndrome (EGUS) is common terminology that most veterinarians and horse owners are far too familiar with.
+Equine Gastric Ulcer Syndrome (EGUS) is common terminology that most veterinarians and horse owners are all too familiar with.
 The term has been around for the past 20 years and was originally coined by a panel of experts in the field at a time when vets and horse owners were just starting to learn about diseases within the equine stomach.

 Gastroscopes used in the original studies were only 2.5m in length, allowing visualisation of only the squamous mucosa within the stomach.
 This led to an inherent bias in our understanding of EGUS towards disease of the squamous mucosa.
 When gastroscopes evolved and increased in length, veterinarians were able view the glandular mucosa, which in turn resulted in increased recognition of glandular disease.
 This necessitated a review of the terminology and in more recent times EGUS has been reclassified as an over-arching umbrella term that simply describes ulcerative, erosive, inflammatory, and hyperkeratotic diseases of the stomach.